nightcrab/nightcrab/README.md

 Currently most active on:

-- Parallel search algorithms with advanced load-balancing approaches
+- Parallel search algorithms with advanced load-balancing
 - Statistical, Monte Carlo and ML approaches to problems in game theory
 - Project managing and developing God of Stackers